WeblateOrg/weblate/docs/admin/config.rst

 .. hint::

-   The back-end names match names used in the URL for authentication.
+   The backend names match names used in the URL for authentication.

 .. seealso::